ABham2997/EngUnits/README.md

 # EngUnits --IN PROGRESS--
 EngUnits is a C++ compile-time header-only library of engineering unit types(meters, stones, feet, kilograms etc.) and tools, with an emphasis on type safety, efficiency, readability and ease of extension and use.
-This library is ideal for scientific or engineering problems where consistency and type safety between unit types is required (e.g, a length and a mass cannot be added, a volume and a velocity cannot be compared, dividing pressure by pressure does not yield pressure etc.)
+This library is ideal for scientific or engineering problems where consistency and type safety between unit types is required (e.g, a distance and a mass cannot be added, a volume and a velocity cannot be compared, dividing pressure by pressure does not yield pressure etc.)

 There is built-in support for: